 Evaluation Criteria Points The proposed housing serves a target population in order of priority: (1) public housing residents displaced as the result of disposition or demolition; (2).
 Elderly only households; (3) special needs population only.
 20 The proposal provides new affordable housing through in order of priority: (1) existing housing developed under the low-income housing tax credit program; within the past ten years (2) new construction; (3) existing housing that was constructed or rehabilitated within the past five years.
 20 The proposal submitted demonstrates a thorough, in- depth, well-planned project meeting all federal requirements and other eligibility criteria.
 20 The applicant's qualifications are appropriate for the project under consideration and firm financial commitments are adequately documented.
-20 Rental subsidy is necessary for the viability of the project; management of the project is consistent with Section 8 requirements and the degree to which supportive services will be provided to the project.
+20 management of the project is consistent with Section 8 requirements and the degree to which supportive services will be provided to the project.
 20 TOTAL MAXIMUM POINTS 100